-A UTAM employee, who believes that he or she may have a conflict of interest, or who is aware of any conflict of interest, is required to disclose full details of the situation and shall, in the first instance, disclose this to UTAM's President or to UTAM's Chief Compliance Officer, who will determine appropriate action.
-Where the UTAM's Chief Compliance Officer determines that a material conflict of interest exists, he or she will communicate details of the situation to the Chair of the Pension Committee.
+A UTAM employee, who believes that he or she may have a conflict of interest, or who is aware of any conflict of interest, is required to disclose full details of the situation to UTAM's Chief Compliance Officer, who will determine appropriate action.
+Where UTAM's Chief Compliance Officer determines that a material conflict of interest exists, he or she will communicate details of the situation to the Chair of the Pension Committee.